 The collapse of Bernie Madoff's Ponzi scheme and the subsequent revelations that the Mets finances were deeply impacted by the affair gave me some hope that the Wilpons would have to sell the team and perhaps the new owner might decide to change the overall management philosophy that clearly wasn't working.
 But, of course, Fred Wilpon was bailed out by his good friend Bud Selig and was able to hold on to the club.
 Sandy Alderson was brought on to lead the club, and it seemed to me that perhaps at last, the Wilpons would be forced into making structural changes to the organization that would fix some of the obvious deficiencies in the way things were run.

-Fairly quickly word started leaking out that Alderson wasn't fully aware of just how bad the finances were when he took the job, and was experiencing resistance from the Wilpons to his attempts implement changes in the way the club made its decisions.
+Fairly quickly word started leaking out that Alderson wasn't fully aware of just how bad the finances were when he took the job and was experiencing resistance from the Wilpons to his attempts to implement changes in the way the club made its decisions.
 It became clear, even before Alderson eventually departed, that nothing was really changing at all - there was just less money available for payroll to gloss over some of the mistakes being made.

-I always maintained that the Madoff revelations and the subsequent financial fallout was the final missed opportunity for the Wilpons.
+I always maintained that the Madoff revelations and the subsequent financial fallout were the final missed opportunity for the Wilpons.
 If there was ever a time for them to do an honest assessment of the way they were running the club and what they needed to change, that was it.
 Despite the club's poor results during the years he controlled it, there's no doubt that Wilpon loves the Mets and wants the club to do great.
 When he took the Madoff hit, by all accounts Fred was determined to hold onto the team.
 If I was in Fred's place, I would have taken a hard look in the mirror and questioned everything I had done leading up to that point.
 I would look at clubs that enjoyed much more success than the Mets, particularly those that operated with much lower revenue, and then tried to relentlessly implement what they did to be successful.

 It's not like the information is a huge secret.
 As a layman with no actual skin in the game, I've spent countless hours reading about this subject simply because I wanted to understand why the Mets could never seem to sustain success.
 I put away my skepticism of statistical analysis, which I realized had everything to do with my age and the era I grew up in, and learned about how successful teams were crunching data and taking the information gleaned from it to make better decisions.
 I realized the importance of maximizing the production of a farm system, which involved more than just being able to occasionally graduate some decent players to the Major League club.